Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Twistor actions

 Unfortunately the actions \eqref{eq:STrig} and \eqref{eq:SMasSpa} cannot be used to obtain any new 2d integrable field theories via symmetry reduction.
-This is because they agree with the action of the 4d WZW model with gauge group $G$ and $G_0$ respectively.
-This can be seen by substituting $\sigma = L^{-1}U$ and $\sigma = \sigma_-^{-1}\sigma_+$ into equation \ref{eq:4dWZW} and applying the Polyakov-Wiegmann identity.
+This is because they agree with the action of \WZWt{4} with gauge group $G$ and $G_0$ respectively.
+This can be seen by substituting $\sigma = L^{-1}U$ and $\sigma = \sigma_-^{-1}\sigma_+$ into equation \ref{eq:WZW4} and applying the Polyakov-Wiegmann identity.
 Curiously this agreement is not manifest on twistor space.\\